Vantiq/vantiq-extension-sources/camelAssemblies/README.md

 For each of these cases, the Vantiq components contained in the assembly will have that assembly name as their package name.

-Each Vantiq assembly is realized via a Vantiq Camel Connector](../CamelConnector/README.md).
+Each Vantiq assembly is realized via a [Vantiq Camel Connector](../camelConnector/README.md).
 The connector is configured to make the connection to the associated information system via the Camel route defined in the assembly.

 ## Constructed Assemblies